 This is a course designated and required for Biology students that are candidates for Honors or Highest Honors.
 Students who have taken a minimum of 3 hours of BIOL 395 can apply for BIOL 692H.
 BIOL 692H meets weekly and in a class that provides a series of exercises designed to aid students in preparing their research for evaluation, focusing on four general professional skills: (a) explaining research to different audiences, (b) design of graphical aids, (c) effective writing, and (d) giving a research presentation.
 Students receive a grade for their work in the course that is separate from their honors grade.

 Submit a BIOL 692H research application (pick up a copy in 213 Coker Hall) to Summer Montgomery.
 This application is due Nov 15 for the upcoming spring semester and April 15 for the upcoming fall semester.
 NO EXCEPTIONS.
 If you are graduating in December, your application is due April 15 (usually around fall semester pre-registration).
 If you are graduating in May, your application is due November 15 (usually around spring semester pre-registration).
 You don’t have to submit an internal transcript.
 After your CUM & BIOL GPAs have been verified and your application has been approved, Summer will register you.
-Even if you change your mind and decide not to do a senior honors theses or if your CUM GPA falls below 3.3 or your Bio GPA fall below 3.4, that’s OK.
-After you have submitted your 692H application, you aren’t obligated to take 692H.
-You can change your mind if you don’t want to do it.
-You need to notify Summer within the first two weeks of class if you decide not to take it.
-You can’t drop this course yourself.
 If your grades don’t make the minimums, you can continue doing research in BIOL 395 or 495.
 Please pick up applications in 213 Coker Hall.
 Note that BIOL 692H is not offered in Summer School.
-You do NOT have to submit a transcript.
-Your grades from the current semester will be checked to verify your eligibility.
-After your research has been approved, Summer will register you.
+You do NOT have to submit a transcript with your application.